f5devcentral/access-labs/class3/module1/lab06.rst

 Task 10 - Lab Cleanup
 ------------------------

 #.
-From a browser on the jumphost navigate to https://portal.f5lab.local
+From the jumphost's browser navigate to https://portal.f5lab.local

 #.
 Click the **Classes** tab at the top of the page.